-Socrates entered a shadowy liwan, tastefully offset by a quatrefoil inscribed in the ground framed by a pattern of carved runes.
-And that was where the encounter between a philosopher named Socrates and a lady of the Imperial Court named Murasaki Shikibu took place.
-Socrates offered advice to Murasaki Shikibu in the form of a story.
-So Socrates began, "It seems to me that this place we find ourselves reminds me of when..."
+Dunyazad entered a ominous antechamber, decorated with a wood-framed mirror with a design of wooden carvings.
+And that was where the encounter between the sister of Scheherazade named Dunyazad and a lady of the Imperial Court named Murasaki Shikibu took place.
+Dunyazad offered advice to Murasaki Shikibu in the form of a story.
+So Dunyazad began, "It seems to me that this place we find ourselves reminds me of when..."

 Once upon a time, there was a philosopher named Socrates, a lady of the Imperial Court named Murasaki Shikibu and a member of royalty named Asterion.
 Murasaki Shikibu suggested that she should tell a story, because it was Alex's birthday.
 So she began, "It is related, O august king, that..."
 And Murasaki Shikibu told a very symbolic story.
 Thus Murasaki Shikibu ended her 1st story, saying, "But there is another tale which is more marvelous still."
-So she began, "It is related, O august king, that..."